aolwas/adt/README.md

 # Aolwas Data tools

-Toy project around Rust/Arrow/Datafusion/DeltaRS/Axum/Tui
+Toy project around Rust/Arrow/Datafusion/DeltaKernel-RS

-The main idea is to be able to run the tool to query a single local/S3 parquet/delta table in two ways:

-- through a cli with optional query result TUI
-- through a REST API built with axum
+Main focus are:

+- understand Datafusion engine and how to integrate it in a data oriented project
+- provide simple cli tool to preview in terminal different kinds of tabular data formats (parquet, csv, json, delta)
+- play with delta-kernel-rs to build a custom table provider

+In the future, the following features could be added:

+- rest/flight api
+- delta-sharing support
+- iceberg support
+- ...

 There is no plan to make a prod ready tool, it is just a personal playground.